telerik/ajax-docs/api/server/Telerik.Web.UI/RadFilterEntitySqlQueryProvider.md

 ## Properties

+###  OnExpressionEvaluated `Action`1`

+Gets\sets a delegate that will be called after every expression evaluation.
+            The property could be used to alter the result of the evaluation by changing the values or the format based on the expression.

+###  Result `String`

+Gets string value representing the result from the processed filter expression.

 ###  SupportedFilterFunctions `IList`1`

 Gets an IList of the RadFilterFunction values supported by the query provider.

-###  SupportedGroupOperations `IList`1`

-Gets an IList of the RadFilterGroupOperation values supported by the query provider.

 ###  SupportedFilterFunctions `IList`1`